jamesmorgan/photo-flicker/README.md

 * Auto complete search?
 * How to display search on mobile?

-* Show/hide options when in xs mode?

-* Black background when in fullscreen on both Android and When clicking image
-* Full screen image not working on android
-* Double click on mobile not working - look @ http://eightmedia.github.io/hammer.js/  && http://www.ng-newsletter.com/posts/angular-on-mobile.html

 * Session Favourites - on every session start the ones you are interested in.
-* Refactor categories into a seperate object without photos
+* Refactor categories into a separate object without photos
 * Switch UI for random mode/ user mode - https://github.com/nostalgiaz/bootstrap-switch
 * Wall Mounted - rotate images randomly, full screen?